 East Sussex WRAS is working alongside the Animal Careers College to improve animal welfare.

-WRAS currently has the following presentations which can be undertaken at schools, colleges, universities and community groups:
+WRAS currently has the following presentations which can be undertaken at schools, colleges, universities and community groups.
+They are subject to change and updates:

 The Work of East Sussex Wildlife Rescue & Ambulance Service